jldeen/container-app-bicep/readme.md

 Now we can deploy the app, as well as all required resources, by simply running the `deploy.sh` script for bash / zsh.

-This script takes the following optional arguments:
+This script takes the following optional arguments via the included `env.sh` file:

+1. `containerAppName`: This is the name of the containerApp for this demo instance of Ghost.
+Default value is: `ghost`
-1. `Resource Group Name`: The name of your resource group created in Azure.
-Default value is: `grpc-sample`
+2. `Resource Group Name`: The name of your resource group created in Azure.
+Default value is: `ghostDemo`
-2. `location`: This is the location your resources will be deployed.
+3. `location`: This is the location your resources will be deployed.
 Default value is: `eastus`
+4. `name`: This is the name for your Container App resources.
+Default value is: `ghostDemo`
+5. `administratorLogin`: This is the user name for your Azure Database for MySQL user name.
+Default value is: `ghostadmin`
+6. `administratorPassword`: This is the password for the Azure Database for MySQL user account: Default value is: `P@ssw012d!`

 If the default values work for you, simply run the following to deploy this demo: